lndecastro/tempBook2/tempBook2/intro.md

 AI is not replacing people — it is amplifying our capacity to think, create, and solve.
 As you advance through these modules, keep reflecting on:

-> How can AI become a partner in human learning, creativity, and problem-solving?
+> How can AI become a partner in human learning, creativity, critical-thinking, and problem-solving?

----
+## About Your Instructor – Dr. Leandro Nunes de Castro

+- Professor in the **Department of Computing and Software Engineering**, U.A.
+Whitaker College of Engineering, FGCU.
+- Ph.D. in Computer Engineering with 30 years of experience in **Artificial Intelligence, Data Science, and Natural Computing**.
+- Director of the **Dendritic Institute for Artificial Intelligence and Data Science** at FGCU.
+- Author of various AI and Data Science books and papers, and recognized among the **Top 2% most influential researchers in Computer Science worldwide**.
+- Experienced entrepreneur, researcher, and educator with a focus on applying AI for innovation, business, and societal impact.
+- Active mentor and collaborator with international academic and industry partners.

 ## 🧾 Acknowledgements

 Developed by **Dr. Leandro Nunes de Castro** and the **Dendritic Institute for Human-Centered AI & Data Science**,
 within the **U.A.
 Whitaker College of Engineering at Florida Gulf Coast University**.

-Content curated and authored by the team, with support from large language models such as ChatGPT, Claude, Gemini, Perplexity, and CoPilot, following ethical and pedagogical review.
+Content curated and authored by the team, with support from large language models such as ChatGPT, Claude, Gemini, Perplexity, Gamma.ai, Napkin, and CoPilot, following ethical and pedagogical review.

 <!-- Optional: insert institutional logos or video welcome message here -->